 How did this happen?

-When we disaggregate data into two different sub-groups, the real situation appears; in extreme instances, it becomes to reverse.
+When we disaggregate data into two different sub-groups, the real situation appears; in extreme instances, it reverses.

 According to statisticians, Simpson’s paradox, by definition, is not a true paradox; rather, it is a statistical illusion and could also be called aggregate bias.
-It is also a manifestation of confounding effect.
+It is also a manifestation of confounding effects.

 Its practical implications could well be devastating, particularly when we make decisions based on aggregate data.